ShadowJunior/algo-data-struct/README.md

 How to define good code?
 - runs fast
-- less memorty
+- less memory
-- readable
+- readability
 - does what it's meant to do

 2 main factors to define good code base

-Readablility - can developer understand the code at glance, simple enough to interpret
+Readability - can developer understand the code at glance, simple enough to interpret

-Scability - is the code scalable or not (speed and space), application can only be scaled if it is fast and uses less memory
+Scalability - is the code scalable or not (speed and space), application can only be scaled if it is fast and uses less memory

 Scalability